-Condit ions to Apply to WCRC Water Take Permit Not exceeding 29.0 Dredge Pond Water Level Management Zone 29.1 When mining within the Dredge Pond Water Level Management Zone, the consent holder shall abstract a net daily average of 3 litres per second from the dredge pond, and discharge this water into the infiltration trench located on the southern boundary of the site, in order to maintain a groundwater flow towards the pond.
-30.0 Pr rocessing Plant Groundwater Take 30.1 The instantaneous ground water take from the well at the processing plant shall not exceed 60 litres per second and an average rate of 38 litres per second (3,288m3 per day).
-Acceptable 30.2 The Consent Holder shall undertake monitoring of the water take at 15 minute intervals and supply this information electronically to the Consent Authority every day, or at the interval instructed in writing by the Consent Authority.
+Condit Conditions to Apply to WCRC Water Take Permit 29.0 Dr edge Pond Water Level Management Zone 29.1 When mining within the Dredge Pond Water Level Management Zone, the consent holder shall abstract a net daily average of 3 litres per second from the dredge pond, and discharge this water into the infiltration trench located on the southern boundary of the site, in order to maintain a groundwater flow towards the pond.
+30.0 Pr ocessing Plant Groundwater Take 30.1 The instantaneous ground water take from the well at the processing plant shall not exceed 60 litres per second and an average rate of 38 litres per second (3,288m 3 per day).
+30.2 The Consent Holder shall undertake monitoring of the water take at 15 minute intervals and supply this information electronically to the Consent Authority every day, or at the interval instructed in writing by the Consent Authority.
 Advice note: the Resource Management (Measurement and Reporting of Water Takes) Amendment Regulations 2020 applies to this water take.
-Acceptable 30.3 The Consent Holder shall maintain auditable records and provide data in the format of date, time and rate that is suitable for electronic storage.
-30.4 The Consent Holder shall maintain the measurement device(s) in good working order so as to maintain a measurement accuracy of within $\pm$ 5% for a fully pressurised pipe or $\pm$ 10% for a partially pressurised pipe.
-The Consent Holder shall provide the Consent Authority with initial written verification of accuracy from a suitably qualified person that the measurement device measures the volume of water taken to within $\pm$ 5% for a fully pressurised pipe or $\pm$ 10% for a partially pressurised pipe, and thereafter every five years for the term of the consent.
+30.3 The Consent Holder shall maintain auditable records and provide data in the format of date, time and rate that is suitable for electronic storage.
+30.4 The Consent Holder shall maintain the measurement device(s) in good working order so as to maintain a measurement accuracy of within \pm 5% for a fully pressurised pipe or \pm 10% for a partially pressurised pipe.
+The Consent Holder shall provide the Consent Authority with initial written verification of accuracy from a suitably qualified person that the measurement device measures the volume of water taken to within \pm 5% for a fully pressurised pipe or \pm 10% for a partially pressurised pipe.
 30.5 The Consent Holder shall provide the following information to the Consent Authority no later than ten working days prior to the water being taken under this consent: a.
 The type of measurement device(s) used to undertake the continuous monitoring together with the manufacturer's statement for that device; and b.
 The location of the measurement device(s) in relation to the water take point(s).
 30.6 Upon notice to the Consent Holder the Consent Authority may require the Consent Holder to cease water abstraction for a period not exceeding 48 hours, in order to undertake monitoring of natural water flows.